wallarm/product-documentation/docs/2.14/admin-en/configure-parameters-en.md

     This applies to both `wallarm_blocked.html` and to the custom block page.

 !!! info
-    This parameter can be set inside the http, server and location blocks.
+    This parameter can be set inside the http, server, and location blocks.

 ### wallarm_api_conf